ankitakasibatla10/HybridSwarm_VRP/README.md

 ## Introduction

 Vehicle routing problem can be described as  a fleet of vehicles having to visit some set of customers with some demands located in various cities.
 It involves finding the most efficient way to deliver goods or services.
-The primary objective is to minimise transportation costs and, in some cases, minimise the number of vehicles used while satisfying various constraints.
+The primary objective is to minimize transportation costs and, in some cases, minimize the number of vehicles used while satisfying various constraints.

 ## Features